-Community Knowledge, Attitudes, and Practices toward Toxoplasmosis and the Epidemiological Role of Birds in its Transmission in District Lahore, Punjab, Pakistan
+Community knowledge, attitudes, and practices toward Tox-oplasmosis and the epidemiological role of birds in its trans-mission in the district of Lahore, Punjab, Pakistan

 References